JoeWalters/photo-uploader/README.md

 See `config/README.md` for detailed configuration options.

+## Batch Upload Feature

+When uploading more than 50 photos (configurable), the application automatically switches to batch processing mode to ensure reliable uploads:

+### How It Works
+- **Automatic Detection**: When you select more than 50 files, the UI will indicate batch processing will be used
+- **Smart Batching**: Files are processed in smaller groups (default: 50 files per batch)
+- **Progress Tracking**: For very large uploads, you'll see a real-time progress page showing:
+  - Current batch being processed
+  - Number of files uploaded, skipped, and any errors
+  - Overall progress percentage
+- **Background Processing**: Extremely large uploads run in the background, allowing you to monitor progress without blocking the interface

+### Configuration
+- **Batch Size**: Adjustable in Settings (default: 50 files per batch)
+- **Threshold**: Any upload larger than the batch size triggers automatic batching
+- **Progress Display**: Uploads over 100 files automatically show the progress page

+### Benefits
+- **Prevents Timeouts**: Large uploads won't fail due to HTTP request timeouts
+- **Better Error Handling**: Individual file failures don't stop the entire upload
+- **Resource Management**: Prevents memory issues when processing hundreds of photos
+- **User Feedback**: Clear progress indication for long-running uploads

 ## How to Use
 1.	**Settings**:
     Press the Settings button in the top right of the page